• Instagram

 Alternator Charging

-Alternator charging is limited to 1.6kW, while theoretically, you could get 4.8kW with a 48V Nations Alternator.
+Alternator charging is limited to 1.6kW, whereas a 48V Nations Alternator could theoretically provide 4.8kW.

 Electrical Output OptionsEcoFlow PowerKit offers 12V and 24V DC outputs.
 With a 3600W inverter, all traditional AC needs will be met.You can only output 12V OR 24V, and 48V is not an option.

 Customer SupportSince it is a closed system, you shouldn’t have issues with traditional electric systems like improper wire connections or faulty configurations.EcoFlow customer service has a poor history, so getting help could be difficult.
-This is why we suggest going with Orion Van Company, as they will interface with you.
+This is why we suggest going with Campervan HQ, as they will interface with you.

 Can you Use EcoFlow PowerKit for Full-Time Van Life?